spacemeshos/post-rs/docs/profiler.md

 Based on these outputs you need to decide what is the best configuration for your hardware.
 Please note that the speed of the proof generation is not the only factor.

 ## Is that all that is happening during the proof generation?
-Actually no, there is one more item which is that for each group of 16 nonces there is computation required.
-That exists to prevent a certain kind of exploit where an adversary with cheap processing power can replace some storage with much more computation, we’ve introduced a small amount of additional computation to the PoST proving process making this attack too expensive to carry out.
-There are plans to delegate that computation to other servers and pay a small fee for that.
-You can sometimes find it referred as `k2pow`.

-For every 64 nonces one `k2pow` computation is required.
-A low-end CPU with a hash rate of 500 in [RandomX benchmark](https://xmrig.com/benchmark) should require 2mins30seconds per 1 SU (1 Space Unit in mainnet is 64GiB).
-It scales linearly with the hash rate.
-Please consult single and multicore results from the benchmark.
+Additionally for every group of 16 nonces there is an additional computation - often referred to as `k2pow` - required.
+It serves as mitigation against some possible attacks by dishonest smeshers.

 Plaese add that time to the final time needed to generate a proof.